 One peek into our pantry reveals our family’s obsession with granola bars.
 Fruit-filled granola bars, nutty granola bars, and the kids’ favorite… chewy chocolate chip granola bars.
 But because I’m uber picky about the ingredients that go into the granola bars I buy, it gets pricey keeping a replete supply on hand.

 Granola bars must be one of the best creations of all time.
 Busy families can attest to their great worth.
 After all, granola bars are a multi-hat-wearing kind of food.
-They serve as the perfect breakfast-on-the-go, sans mommy guilt because they’re packed with good stuff.
-They are an easy grab for the lunch boxes.
-Perfect after school snack.
-Car snack.
-Shopping snack for the kids 😉
+They serve as the perfect breakfast-on-the-go, sans mom guilt because they’re packed with good stuff.
+They are an easy grab for the lunch boxes, after school, after work, or in-between activities.

 Whenever I can, I love making our own granola bars.
 We’ve done all kinds of granola bars, but my kids’ ultimate fave are these chewy chocolate chip granola bars.
 Like the store variety, they are chewy and sweet, but infinitely better because you made them yourself.
 You know exactly what went into them.
 No ingredients you can’t pronounce.
 Only the good stuff goes into these yummy granola bars.

 Sweetened with brown sugar and honey, chock full of oats, and tossed with mini chocolate chips.
 Exactly eight ingredients went into these addictive granola bars.
 They store well for days, if kept in an airtight container.

 Get ready for a quick and satisfying breakfast or snack.
 You just might need to double the recipe.

 - Butter an 8×8 baking pan and set aside.
 In large bowl, combine oats and cereal only.